twvd/snow/README.md

 ### Using floppy disks

+The easiest way to load floppy images is to put them in the 'floppies' directory and us the built-in floppy image browser.
+In the 'Status' screen, press `1`, `2` or `3` to load an image into the respective drive.

-You can specify an image filename on the command line to have a disk inserted at startup.
-After you eject the disk in the OS, you can insert the same or a different disk using the `/disk1` and `/disk2` commands in the TUI.
+You can also specify an image filename on the command line to have a disk inserted at startup.
+You can also use the `/disk1`, `/disk2` and `/disk3` commands to load an image, see below.

 Writes to floppy disks are not automatically persisted.
 You can save a new image with the changes you made using `/writedisk1` or `/writedisk2`.

+See above for supported image formats.

 ### Using hard drives